cosmos/sdk-tutorials/academy/my-own-chain/can-play.md

 ## Query handling

-Let's see what needs to be done to answer the player's query in `grpc_query_can_play_move.go`.
+Now you need to implement the answer to the player's query in `grpc_query_can_play_move.go`.
 Differentiate between two types of errors:

-* Errors relating to the move, in which case you give a reason.
+* Errors relating to the move, returning a reason.
-* Errors relating to the impossibility of testing the move, in which case you return an error.
+* Errors if a move test is impossible, returning an error.

 1. The game needs to be fetched.
-If it does not exist at all, you can return an error message because you did not even test the move:
+If it does not exist at all, you can return an error message because you did not test the move:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/b53297d8e87e31b1fc7fb839fce527e66a2a0116/x/checkers/keeper/grpc_query_can_play_move.go#L23-L26]
     storedGame, found := k.GetStoredGame(ctx, req.IdValue)